 “Eventually it got to where it’s like ‘Okay maybe we should sell some stuff!”
 Judy said of when her parents first started.
 Fast forward 40 years and now Judy is taking over.

 Aside from humans and plants, a few animals roam the grounds and add to the charm of the place.
-Three cats and three dogs live at Angle Acres and they’re quite friendly.
+Both cats and dogs live at Angle Acres and they’re quite friendly.
 Sometimes they’re laying outside, lazily guarding the greenhouses, or possibly climbing up onto the plant beds, navigating around cacti to try to get a pet out of you.

-What they have: Mostly houseplants.
+Mostly houseplants.
 Succulents, cacti, tropical plants, ferns, citrus plants, orchids and more.
 They’re open all year, they sell annuals and vegetables for spring and make wreaths in the winter.

-Fun fact: Angle Acres is unique for many reasons, but one of them is that they sell citrus plants.
+Angle Acres is unique for many reasons, but one of them is that they sell citrus plants.
 You wouldn’t think anyone in WNY would have a use for a citrus plant, given our brutal winters, but you can actually grow them inside during the winter and they’ll grow fruit.

 This article was originally published In May 2018 and has been updated.